jplandry-fork/monkey365/docs/install/install-instructions.md

 WSManStackVersion              3.0
 ```

+???+ info
+    Monkey365 is distributed as a self-contained PowerShell module and includes all required dependencies.
+No additional Microsoft PowerShell modules are required.

 ### Install PowerShell on non-Windows platforms

 PowerShell 7.x can be installed on macOS, Linux, and Windows but is not installed by default.
 For installation on non-Windows systems (i.e., Linux or macOS) please refer to the installation notes on Microsoft: